KiandaBPM/docs/content/docs/low-code/client-connector/how-to-create.md

 #### Query Code

-The following screenshot shows the query code that comes as default when the connector is created
+In the query code tab there are 3 methods that can be customized for your needs, some default code is provided to get you started.

+This section covers each of the hooks in detail.

 <img src="/images/connector-query-code.png" style="border:1px solid black"/>